K-RED90/Cropify-AI/docs.md

     - **Search Query Generation:** If classified as a farm query, `GPT-3.5-turbo-0125` again generates 1-3 relevant search queries to answer the farmer's question.
     - **Search Engine:** The generated queries are then routed to the `search_engine` node for execution.
     - **Answer Writing:** Retrieved search results are sent to the `answer_writer` node, which utilizes them to formulate an answer for the farmer.
-    - **Answer Evaluation:** The `answer_evaluator` node assesses the completeness of the answer.
+    - **Answer Evaluation:** The `evaluator` node assesses the completeness of the answer.
       - **Incomplete Answer:** If the answer is deemed incomplete, the evaluator generates feedback and sends it, along with the initial answer, to the `specialist` node.
-The specialist (e.g., Agriculture specialist) refines the answer based on the feedback.
+The specialist (Agriculture specialist) refines the answer based on the feedback.
       - **Complete Answer:** If the answer is complete, it bypasses the specialist and proceeds to the `final` node.
     - **Final Formatting:**  The `final` node formats the answer for a polished presentation before delivery.